 Keynote is Apple's presentation application.
-Keynote is installed as part of the iWork suite, which also includes the word processing program Pages.
+Keynote is installed as part of the iWork suite, which also includes the word processing program Pages and the spreadsheet program Numbers.
 If you are familiar with Microsoft PowerPoint, then you already know some of the things you can do with Keynote.
 You can create engaging full screen presentations that include pictures, text animations, and even movies.
-Keynote can open PowerPoint presentations, and it allows you to export your presentations to a number of formats, including PDF, Quick-Time, Flash, and PowerPoint (in case you want to share your presentation with someone who does not have iWork installed).
-Keynote 3 (included with iLife 06) adds 3D charts, tables with calculations, new image editing and drawing tools, and more.
+Keynote can open PowerPoint presentations, and it allows you to export your presentations to a number of formats, including PDF, QuickTime, Flash, and PowerPoint (in case you want to share your presentation with someone who does not have iWork installed).